rrobberobin/BlockchainExercise/README.md

-Demo for mining a nonce
+Demonstration exercise for mining a nonce